Vijay Merchant

 His international career included two tours of England upon which he scored over 800 runs.
 English cricketer C. B. Fry exclaimed "Let us paint him white and take him with us to Australia as an opener."
 His brother, Uday, also played first-class cricket.

-Besides cricket, he was also associated with the Hindoostan Spinning & Weaving Mills (Thakersey Group).
+Besides cricket, he was also associated with the Hindoostan Spinning & Weaving Mills (Thackersey Group) and was the Sheriff of Bombay in 1970.

-Domestic Cricket
+Domestic cricket

-Merchant was born in Bombay, into a wealthy family in 1911.
+Merchant was born in Bombay, into a wealthy Gujarati family in 1911.
 He was an "outstanding college cricketer" who captained Sydenham College, while studying there; his success for Sydenham led to selection for Hindus cricket team during the 1929 Bombay Quadrangular.
 He also continued to play for Sydenham and in 1931 he set the record in Bombay inter-collegiate cricket by scoring 504 runs and taking 29 wickets.
 His continued success in domestic cricket resulted in the call to the India national team to play against the visiting English team at Bombay Gymkhana, which was also the first Test to be played on Indian soil.

-Throughout his career, Merchant was involved in a rivalry with the other great Indian batsman of the era, Vijay Hazare.
-In the Bombay Pentangular match against the Rest, he bested Hazare's record of 242, set just in the previous match against the Muslims, with 250 not out.
-Hazare responded with a 309 out of a team total of 387 in the next innings, in what is generally held the greatest innings ever played in India before 1947.
-Merchant topped it by scoring 359 against Maharashtra in Ranji trophy.
+Throughout his career, Merchant was involved in a rivalry with the other great Indian batsman of the era, Vijay Hazare, with each trying to better the scores of the other.
+In the 1943 Bombay Pentangular final against the Rest, Merchant bettered Hazare's tournament record score of 248, set in the previous match against the Muslims, with 250 not out.
+Hazare responded with a 309 out of a team total of 387 in the same match.
+Less than a month later, Merchant topped that by amassing 359 not out against Maharashtra in the Ranji Trophy, setting a then record for the highest score in Indian first-class cricket.